 9. It Helps to Earn Credibility and Trust of Stakeholders

 All managers understand that a solid plan is needed to persuade creditors and investors to help.
 However, sometimes they forget that the turbulent market environment can drive the need to engage them without planning to do so.
-Having a formal business plan readily available will have a great impact if you need to find and engage new investors in a short period.
+Having a formal business plan readily available will have a great impact if you need to find and engage new investors in a short period of time.

 The availability of clear goals and a formal plan also shows your social responsibility and increases the trust of employees and clients.